Select a location

 Senior Associate, IKM Advocates

-She also advises lenders, debtors, government entities, shareholders as well as distressed debt and asset buyers and investors on various aspects including, restructurings and insolvency options (where relevant).
-Christine has also advised various insolvency practitioners in respect of their mandates.
+She also advises lenders, debtors, government entities, shareholders as well as distressed debt and asset buyers and investors on various aspects, including restructurings and insolvency.
+Christine has also advised insolvency practitioners in respect of their mandates.

 Experience has included advising: